Gold mining: Mercury process

 Historically, mercury was used extensively in placer gold mining in order to form mercury-gold amalgam with smaller gold particles, and thereby increase the gold recovery rates.
+First, the gold ore is crushed and ground to a fine powder to expose the gold particles for amalgamation.
+Then this finely ground ore is mixed with liquid mercury to amalgamate it.
+Mercury forms an amalgam, an alloy, with gold particles to allow for the efficient capture of gold from the ore.
+The gold is concentrated by boiling away the mercury from the amalgam.
+This process is called retorting.
+This is effective in extracting very small gold particles, but the process is hazardous due to the toxicity of mercury vapour.
 Large-scale use of mercury stopped in the 1960s.
-However, mercury is still used in artisanal and small-scale gold mining (ASGM), often clandestine, gold prospecting.
+However, mercury is still used in artisanal and small-scale gold mining (ASGM).